Observance of Christmas by country

 The observance of Christmas around the world varies by country and by religion.
-The day of Christmas, and in some cases the day before and the day after, are recognized by many national governments and cultures worldwide, including in areas where Christianity is a minority religion which are usually found in Africa and Asia.
-In some non-Christian areas, periods of former colonial rule introduced the celebration (e.g. Hong Kong); in others, Christian minorities or foreign cultural influences have led populations to observe the holiday.
+The day of Christmas, and in some cases the day before and the day after, are recognized by many national governments and cultures worldwide, including in areas where Christianity is a minority religion, which are usually found in Africa and Asia.
+In some non-Christian areas, periods of former colonial rule introduced the celebration (e.g., Hong Kong); in others, Christian minorities or foreign cultural influences have led populations to observe the holiday.

-Christmas traditions for many nations include the installing and lighting of Christmas trees, the hanging of Advent wreaths, Christmas stockings, candy canes, setting out cookies and milk, the creation of Nativity scenes depicting the birth of Jesus Christ and giving gifts to others.
+Christmas traditions for many nations include the installation and decoration of Christmas trees, the hanging of Advent wreaths, Christmas stockings, candy canes, setting out cookies and milk, the creation of Nativity scenes depicting the birth of Jesus Christ and giving gifts to others.
 Christmas carols may be sung and stories told about such figures as the Baby Jesus, Saint Nicholas, Santa Claus, Father Christmas, Christkind or Grandfather Frost.
-The sending and exchange of Christmas card greetings, observance of fasting and special religious observances such as a midnight Mass or Vespers on Christmas Eve, the burning of a Yule log, and the giving and receiving of presents are also common practice.
+The sending and exchange of Christmas cards, observance of fasting, and special religious observances such as a Midnight Mass or Vespers on Christmas Eve, the burning of a Yule log, and the giving and receiving of presents are also common practices.
 Along with Easter, Christmas is one of the most important periods on the Christian calendar, and is often closely connected to other holidays at this time of year, such as Advent, the Feast of the Immaculate Conception, Saint Nicholas Day, Saint Stephen's Day, New Year's, and the Feast of the Epiphany.

 Map of countries where Christmas is a formal public holiday either on 24/25 December or 6/7 January.
-Color shading indicates "Days of rest".
-Note: Slovenia does have two days of rest, but the 26th is not a Christmas-related public holiday (Independence and Unity Day (Slovenia)).
+Color shading indicates "days of rest".
+Note: Slovenia does have two days of rest, but the 26th is not a Christmas-related public holiday (Independence and Unity Day).

-Many national governments recognize Christmas as an official public holiday, while others recognize it in a symbolic way but not as an official legal observance.
-Countries in which Christmas is not a formal public holiday include Afghanistan, Algeria, Azerbaijan, Bahrain, Bhutan, Cambodia, China (excepting Hong Kong and Macau), the Comoros, Iran, Israel, Japan, Kuwait, Laos, Libya, the Maldives, Mauritania, Mongolia, Morocco, North Korea, Oman, Qatar, the Sahrawi Republic, Saudi Arabia, Somalia, Taiwan (Republic of China), Tajikistan, Thailand, Tunisia, Turkey, Turkmenistan, the United Arab Emirates, Uzbekistan, Vietnam, and Yemen.
+Many national governments recognize Christmas as an official public holiday, while others recognize it symbolically but not as an official legal observance.
+Countries in which Christmas is not a formal public holiday include Afghanistan, Algeria, Azerbaijan, Bahrain, Bhutan, Cambodia, China (excepting Hong Kong and Macau), the Comoros, Iran, Israel, Japan, Kuwait, Laos, Libya, the Maldives, Mauritania, Mongolia, Morocco, North Korea, Oman, Qatar, the Sahrawi Republic, Saudi Arabia, Somalia, Taiwan, Tajikistan, Thailand, Tunisia, Turkey, Turkmenistan, the United Arab Emirates, Uzbekistan, Vietnam, and Yemen.
 Countries such as Japan, where Christmas is not a public holiday but is popular despite there being only a small number of Christians, have adopted many of the secular aspects of Christmas, such as gift-giving, decorations, and Christmas trees.

 Christmas celebrations around the world can vary markedly in form, reflecting differing cultural and national traditions.
-Among countries with a strong Christian tradition, a variety of Christmas celebrations have developed that incorporate regional and local cultures.
+Among countries with a strong Christian tradition, a variety of Christmas celebrations have developed, incorporating regional and local cultures.